mahdip72/prot2token/README.md

 ## Inference

 To run the inference code for a pre-trained model on a set of sequences, first you have to set the `inference_config.yaml` file.
-You need to have access to the result directory of the pre-trained model including best checkpoint and config file to be able to run the inference code.
-The `inference_config.yaml` file is set as the following:
+You need to have access to the result directory of the pre-trained model including best checkpoint and config file to be able to run the inference code (refer to pre-trained models section) The `inference_config.yaml` file is set as the following:

 ```yaml